Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 $999.99 (2-pack

-Hardware specifications: TP-Link Deco BE95 vs Deco BE85
+Hardware specifications: TP-Link Deco BE95 vs. Deco BE85

 Note how the former uses more power than its birthday twin cousin.

-As you might have noted, the 6GHz-2 band is the only difference the BE95 has compared to the BE85.
+As you might have noted, the 6GHz-2 band is practically the only difference the BE95 has compared to the BE85.
 Appearance-wise, the two look identical from almost all angles, except:

 • On the back, their ports' labels are mirror images of each other.